quantiota/AI-Agent-Farm/docker/README.md

 ### 2 Setup Environment Variables

-Firstly, you will want to create an .env file in the docker folder with the following variables:
+Firstly, you will want to create an '**.env**' file in the docker folder with the following variables:

 ```